vantage6/vantage6-workshop/episodes/chapter6.md

 ## Configure a new node

 We will now create a new node configuration using the `v6 node new` command.
+This process will create a configuration `yaml` file that the vantage6-node requires to run.

 Let's run the command: